metaRange/metarange.github.io/src/content/docs/additional/A12_analyzing_results.md

 ### Shannon Diversity Index

 The Shannon index (H') uses not only the richness, but also the relative abundance (evenness) of each species to calculate diversity.
-It has no direct "unit", as the species richness itself does, but is rather a measure of uncertainty for the question: "If I randomly pick an individual from this site, how (un)certain am I about which species it belongs to?".
+It has no direct "unit", as the species richness itself does, but is rather a measure of the question: "If I randomly pick an individual from this site, how (un)certain am I about which species it belongs to?".
+A higher Shannon index indicates more diversity (more species and / or more even abundances).

 ​<math xmlns="http://www.w3.org/1998/Math/MathML" display="block">
   <mrow>